Matie26/decision-tree-builder/README.md

 ```

 ## Testing
-For testing reasons was choosen data set that is used for email spam classification and more info about it can be found [here](https://archive.ics.uci.edu/ml/datasets/spambase).
+For testing reasons data set that is used for email spam classification was choosen and it can be found [here](https://archive.ics.uci.edu/ml/datasets/spambase).
 With use of this data set, measured tree accuracy was ~88%.

 ## Licence
 MIT